yosoyfreeman/godot_fps_camera/README.md

 - I think the Git history is messed up or something.

-- Add a icon for the asset library
+- Add an icon for the asset library

 - Profit